Top of main content

 Funding the Thames Tideway Tunnel

-Average annual household bills will rise by no more than £25 a year as a result of the project, before inflation. £1.1 billion of the construction cost is being funded directly by Thames Water.
+Average annual household bills will rise by no more than £25 a year as a result of the project, before inflation.
+An additional £2.5 billion has been invested by Thames Water for all three phases of this scheme.

 Surveying the area